karthik96siddhu/riding-gears/README.md

 ## Description

-### A E-commerce web app built for customers to buy riding gears online with payment gateway feature.
+### A E-commerce web app API's built for customers to buy riding gears online with payment gateway feature.
 Application includes roles based acess like customer, manager and admin.

 ## Technologies used
 ### Node js, Express and MongoDB

 ## How to run application